AntonovAlexander/activecore/README.md

-ActiveCore is a temporary working name for MLIP-enabled framework prototype and may change in the future.
+ActiveCore is a temporary working name for "Micro-Language IP"(MLIP)-enabled framework prototype and may change in the future.

 At the moment, GPLC component is distributed as open-source, while rtl and pipe MLIPs are distributed as static compiled libraries.